-In this structure, object atomization and counting takes place at the #P level. $^{10}$ The traditional singular and plural agreement endings are computed at the $\varphi$ level.
-(Recall that, according to the definition in (18a), the predicate [+singular] applied to some other predicate P returns an atomic entity that satisfies P, corresponds to the traditional singular morphology.
-This also induces a singular clause-level (e.g. subject-verb) agreement of QP).
-The final representation of QP is a generalized quantifier of atomized individual(s) in the form of either a singularity or a plurality (that is, atomic or non-atomic), counted by virtue of a restrictive modifier assigning particular cardinality n to the atoms that have the property denoted by NP.
+In this structure, object atomization and counting takes place at the #P level.
+The traditional singular and plural agreement endings are computed at the φ level.
+(Recall that, according to the definition in (21a), the predicate [+singular] applied to some other predicate P returns an atomic entity that satisfies P, corresponds to the traditional singular morphology.
+This also induces a singular clause-level (e.g. subject-verb) agreement of QP.)
+The final representation of QP is a generalized quantifier of atomized individual(s) in the form of either a singularity or plurality (that is, atomic or non-atomic), counted by virtue of a restrictive modifier assigning particular cardinality n to the atoms that have the property denoted by NP.

-Thus, the two features originally constituting the number layer in the older language were split, or 'divorced', in the syntactic sense, in the new language, whereby one of these split features, now designated as #, gave rise to the new countability layer.
-We believe that at least part of what triggered the splitting, or divorcing, reanalysis was precisely the process of numeralization, transformation of formerly adjectival (lower) and nominal (higher) quantity words into a new functional category Numeral (A >> NumA and N >> NumN), in the sense of Sections 1 and 3.2.
-In the course of this reorganization, the grammatical gender and number features, as well as clause-level agreement between the newly established numeral and the predicate, typical for the old language (cf. (12)), got lost, whereas features typical for numerals became prominent.
+Thus the two features originally constituting the number layer in the older language were split, or "divorced", in the syntactic sense, in the new language, whereby one of these split features, now designated as #, gave rise to the new countability layer.
+We believe that at least part of what triggered the splitting, or divorcing, reanalysis was precisely the process of transformation of formerly adjectival (lower) and nominal (higher) quantity words into a new functional category Numeral; that is, A >> Num_A and N >> Num_N, in the sense of Section 3.2.
+For the present purposes, we continue to refer to this transformation process as numeralization

-In other words, we propose that the former quantity words in Old Russian functioned similarly to overt numerical classifiers of the Chinese type, with numerosity lexically encoded in them.
-The postulated syntactic change associated with numeralization resulted in splitting these quantity words into an atomization operator, on the one hand, and the numeral proper, on the other, thus largely retaining the function typically associated with numerical classifiers.
-Also as part of the numeralization process, features typical for numeral categories have become prominent, in particular, the cardinality-assigning property.
+(cf. Section 3.2).
+In the course of this reorganization, some features got lost, and other features became prominent.
+In particular, the grammatical gender and number feature got lost from the quantity words, so that, e.g. pjat "five" could not become plural any longer (Ivanov 1983).
+An important consequence of that was the loss of clause-level agreement with the head of the (proto-)numeral phrases like pjat butylok "five bottles".
+In other words, we propose that the former higher quantity words of the syntactic category N in Old Russian functioned essentially similarly to overt numerical classifiers of the Chinese type, with numerosity lexically encoded in them.
+The postulated syntactic change associated with numeralization resulted in splitting these classifiers into an atomization operator, on the one hand, and the numeral proper, on the other, thus largely retaining the function typically associated with numerical classifiers.
+The new atomization and countability layer is therefore as in (29), part of the combined template in (28):